WordPress XML-RPC is a system designed to make it easy for other systems to communicate with a WP site.

 If you’ve decided to disable it, we’re going to outline 2 of ways you can go about it.

 - Blocking XML-RPC using Shield Security Pro.

-The 1st one is ideal because it blocks traffic before the request even touches your web server.
-We’ve been recommending everyone use CloudFlare for years for every domain they manage.
-If you’re on CloudFlare already, this will take barely a few minutes to setup.
+The 1st one is ideal because it blocks traffic before requests even touch your web server.
+We’ve been recommending CloudFlare for everyone years, for every domain they manage.
+If you’re on CloudFlare already, this will take only a few minutes to setup.

 #1 – Steps to block WordPress XML-RPC using CloudFlare